 I’ve mentioned you need to consider income potential and job prospects for your chosen field.
 How do you find out this information?
-First, check out my article Your Career: A Good Choice for the Future?.
+First, check out my article What is the Outlook for Your Career Choice?
+What is the Future Outlook for Your Career Choice?
 A free online resource mentioned in the article is the Occupational Outlook Handbook prepared by the U.S. Bureau of Labor Statistics (BLS).
-Also, check some of the job search websites and see how many positions are actually available in your field of interest.
+Also, check several of the popular job search websites and see how many positions are actually available in your field of interest.
 These sites may also state the salary ranges currently being offered.
 Note that pay rates can and do vary greatly by geographic area.

 I do have one important caveat when considering a career field based upon the income potential.
 Never pursue a career in an occupation in which you have no real interest strictly because it pays well.
 It is a well-established fact that money is only, at best, a short-term motivator.
 Having to get up every day for the rest of your working days and drag yourself into a job which you never really liked, one which you have eventually come to despise, is almost like a self-imposed life prison sentence.

 Yes, it CAN be – if done wisely.

 - First, research your desired career using resources like the BLS.
 Is the potential return worth the risk and investment?
 Does it make financial sense?